Chart Color Schemes

 Underwood features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 82.0% of all households, including 46.6% couples with children, 22.2% couples without children, and 11.6% single parent families.
-Non-family households comprise the remaining 18.0%, with lone person households at 15.2% and group households making up 2.6% of the total.
-The median household size is 3.1 people, larger than the Greater Brisbane average of 2.8.
+Non-family households account for the remaining 18.0%, with lone person households at 15.2% and group households comprising 2.6% of the total.
+The median household size is 3.1 people, which is larger than the Greater Brisbane average of 2.8.

 Frequently Asked Questions - Households